eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 >
 > $$\langle B\to C\mid C\to A\mid A\to B\rangle \xrightarrow{B\succ A} G_2 \xrightarrow{B\succ A} Q_2$$
 >
-> (outcomes $C,C,B$ respectively).<d-footnote>By relabeling symmetry, each of the six coalition orders has its own version of these two chains, giving 36 (state, coalition) pairs over 30 distinct states: all 12 cyclic states (six of them manipulable this way by exactly two distinct coalitions) plus exactly half--18 of 36--of the Condorcet-winner states, each by a unique coalition.
+> (outcomes $C,C,B$ respectively).<d-footnote>By relabeling symmetry, each of the six coalition orders has its own version of these two chains, giving 36 (state, coalition) pairs across 30 distinct states: all 12 cyclic states (six of them manipulable this way by exactly two distinct coalitions) plus exactly half--18 of 36--of the Condorcet-winner states, each by a unique coalition.
 Machine-verified.</d-footnote>\label{complex-classification}

 This was a machine-verified result, and is not worth the space to write out the full proof here (which would involve tedious backtracking).
 But you can see for yourself by following [this link](https://eigentaylor.github.io/weakest-link/graph.html), hovering over gates ($G_1$ and $G_2$), and then holding down the "ctrl" key to see the single step preimages of the gates, and following the paths backwards to weakly worse outcomes. $G_2$ has *one* $C$ outcome preimage, which only has an $A$ outcome preimage (which marks the end of the betrayal chain). $G_1$ can go back up to three steps, all with $B$ outcomes, before reaching a state with only an $A$ outcome preimage (which marks the end of the burial chain).